alexlungu28/software-project/docs/agendas/agenda_client_week_4.md

 ## Agenda Client meeting week 4

 This is the agenda for our meeting with the client on 11-05-2021.
-We will show the current implementation, discuss potential changes, and ask some questions.
+We will show the current implementation, discuss potential changes, and ask some questions regarding testing.

 ---

 Date:           11-05-2021\
 Main focus:     Demonstrate new features\
-Chair:          Luca Becheanu\
+Chair:          Alex Ciurba\
-Note taker:     Alex Ciurba, Melle Schoenmaker
+Note taker:     Melle Schoenmaker, Toma Zamfirescu

 # Opening